microsoft/PowerPlatformConnectors/independent-publisher-connectors/Pixel Encounter/readme.md

 The API itself has some limitations:
 * maximum 2 requests/second tied to the IP address
-* mayimum 10 000 requests/30 days tied to the IP address
+* maximum 10 000 requests/30 days tied to the IP address
 * no support for CORS.